sBuiltaJr/imageGenSD/README.md

 If `name` is specified, the resulting paginated menu will only contain profiles whose name at least partially matches the specified name

+If `rarity` is specified, the resulting paginated menu will only contain profiles that are of the matching rarity.

 Only the command author is allowed to use the navigation buttons.